Lukalot/Aph-py/README.md

-# uwuAI
+# APH
-The repo for my tiny, but effective, AI/Chatbot project, "uwuAI".
+The repo for my tiny, but effective, AI/Chatbot project, "APH".

 # Use
 To run, simply download the source code and run `RUN.bat` or do `python path_to_folder/uwuAI.py`